fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/round-meter/README.en.md

 For high accuracy in reading values, it is necessary for the camera to have a large image with only a Round Meter in focus and as few shadows as possible.

-It is not suitable for high accuracy requirements, as this was created for the purpose of experiencing the process of smart building.
+It is not suitable for high accuracy requirements, as this was created for the purpose of experiencing the process of Smart Building.

 ## Requirements for these instructions.
 - An Analog Round Meter